aws-amplify/amplify-swift/AmplifyCombineSupport/README.md

 ## Installation

-Install from CocoaPods by adding the pod to your Podfile:
+Install from CocoaPods by adding the `AmplifyCombineSupport` pod to your Podfile:

 ```ruby
 pod 'Amplify'